LennyRemache/LennyRemache/README.md

 # 💫 About Me :
 🔭 I’m currently learning backend development in order to enhance my skills as a Software Engineer.
 No longer just focusing on front end programming.
 <br/>
 🌱 I’m currently learning the MERN stack.
-So MongoDB, ExpressJS, React, and NodeJS
+MongoDB, ExpressJS, React, and NodeJS
 <br/>
 👯 I’m looking to collaborate on full stack applications.
 <br/>